dzakrzew/io-ns/README.md

 *strike line – not implemented yet

 ## How to run
-This script will test every implementation using input files in `inputs/` directory.
-Then, the HTML report will be generated.
+The project supports Python >=3.6 and Linux operating system.
+To execute comparison test and generate report for files inside `inputs/` directory, run the following command:
 ```
 python main.py
 ```
-It is also possible to generate random input data with specified size for each execution of script:
+If there are no input files, it is possible to generate random input data with specified size for each execution of script:
 ```
 python main.py --random-sizes 10,100,1024,10240,102400,1048576
 ```